CatchThels/infinitevkonline/README.md

 3) Authorize with your VK account(Btw, if you think is it stealer.
 No. Is it open-source and you can check sources.
 4) Enjoy :)

+# Tip:

+If you using .py script, you need to install all libraries!
+Execute 'pip install -r requirements.txt' command.

 Developed by CatchThels ~ 2020